selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.SIS.md

 create policy "Students insert for anon" on public.students for insert with check (true);

+-- If using authenticated users instead of anon, use:
+-- create policy "Students insert for authenticated" on public.students -- for insert to authenticated with check (true);

 create policy "Students update for anon" on public.students for update using (true) with check (true);